watson-research-lab/Watson-research-lab.github.io/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Faculty
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Amanda Watson is an Assistant Professor of Electrical and Computer Engineering at the University of Virginia.
+Her research interests include Wearable Technology, Internet of Medical Things, and High Performance Athletics.
+She leads the Watson Research Lab, which develops wearable technology for healthcare and athletic performance.
+She is the CEO of Luminosity Wearables a company commercializing a noninvasive continuous glucose monitor.